 However, LaTeX provides no primitive for “time”, so the non-programming LaTeX user needs help.

-Two packages are available, both providing ranges of ways of printing the date, as well as of the time: this question will concentrate on the time-printing capabilities, and interested users can investigate the documentation for details about dates.
+Several packages are available, providing ranges of ways of printing the date, as well as of the time: this question will concentrate on the time-printing capabilities, and interested users can investigate the documentation for details about dates.

 datetime package defines two time-printing functions: